mindscan-de/BrightFlux/README.md

 Swim lanes
-* swim lanes simply are actually a select statement
+* swim lanes simply are actually a group of select statements
 * have swim lanes for different Components
   * save swim lane configuration into an analysis project file